Tap Trust

 Policy Implications

-Findings can inform WIC, SNAP, and home-visiting program enhancements, guide school/childcare beverage policies, and support utilities and public health agencies in deploying low-cost, scalable strategies (home testing + targeted filtration + education) to increase trust in tap water and reduce SSB intake.
+Findings can support utilities and public health agencies and programs in deploying low-cost, scalable strategies to increase trust in tap water and reduce SSB intake, which also reducing costs for families and adverse environmental impacts.

 Study Status